 - 13.1 The hospital shall maintain a sufficient number of qualified personnel to provide effective patient care and all other related services. - 13.2 There shall be written personnel policies and procedures which shall be made available to personnel. - 13.3 Provisions shall be made for orientation and ongoing education programs for all personnel.
-There shall be written evidence that staff demonstrate competencies necessary to work in specific areas and/or with specific patient populations. - 13.4 There shall be a job description for each position which delineates the qualifications, duties, authority and responsibilities inherent in each position. - a) For those authorized to perform defined functions in accordance with section 11.4(k) herein, a job description delineating qualifications, duties, authority and responsibilities shall be provided. - b) For every individual within the hospital who is licensed, certified or registered by the state of Rhode Island, a mechanism will be in place to verify currency of licensure. - 13.5 There shall be work performance evaluation programs with appropriate records maintained. - 13.6 Non-employee staff (including but not limited to volunteers, per diem staff and contractees) who are working in the hospital must adhere to policies and procedures of the hospital.
-The hospital must provide for adequate orientation, supervision and evaluation of the activities of non-employee staff. - 13.7 If the hospital does not employ personnel to render required services, or obtains services from an outside source, arrangements for such services shall be made through written agreements or contracts. - a) The responsibilities, functions, objectives, terms of agreement, financial arrangements, charges and other pertinent requirements shall be clearly delineated in the terms of any contract negotiated by the hospital. - b) All contracts or agreements negotiated by the hospital shall be consistent with the provisions established in accordance with sections 8.5 (l) (m) herein. - 13.8 Pursuant to section 23-17-52 of the Rhode Island General Laws, as amended, any hospital licensed pursuant to Chapter 23-17 of the Rhode Island General Laws, as amended, shall provide to all patients and staff, through posted notices in conspicuous places throughout the hospital, the current Division of Facilities Regulation telephone number to call with concerns.
+There shall be written evidence that staff demonstrate competencies necessary to work in specific areas and/or with specific patient populations. - 13.4 There shall be a job description for each position which delineates the qualifications, duties, authority and responsibilities inherent in each position. - a) For those authorized to perform defined functions in accordance with section 11.4(k) herein, a job description delineating qualifications, duties, authority and responsibilities shall be provided. - b) For every individual within the hospital who is licensed, certified or registered by the state of Rhode Island, a mechanism shall be in place to verify currency of licensure electronically via the Department's licensure database. - 13.5 There shall be work performance evaluation programs with appropriate records maintained. - 13.6 Non-employee staff (including but not limited to volunteers, per diem staff and contractees) who are working in the hospital must adhere to policies and procedures of the hospital.
+The

+- hospital must provide for adequate orientation, supervision and evaluation of the activities of non-employee staff. - 13.7 If the hospital does not employ personnel to render required services, or obtains services from an outside source, arrangements for such services shall be made through written agreements or contracts. - a) The responsibilities, functions, objectives, terms of agreement, financial arrangements, charges and other pertinent requirements shall be clearly delineated in the terms of any contract negotiated by the hospital. - b) All contracts or agreements negotiated by the hospital shall be consistent with the provisions established in accordance with sections 8.5 (1) (m) herein. - 13.8 Pursuant to section 23-17-52 of the Rhode Island General Laws, as amended, any hospital licensed pursuant to Chapter 23-17 of the Rhode Island General Laws, as amended, shall provide to all patients and staff, through posted notices in conspicuous places throughout the hospital, the current Division of Facilities Regulation telephone number to call with concerns.
+Such notices shall be written in English and, at a minimum, the three most common languages used by patients served by each hospital as determined by such hospital, and shall include the internationally-recognized symbol for sign language {including a relay number for access by hearing/speech impaired (TTY)}. - 13.9 In accordance with section 23-17-47 of the Rhode Island General Laws, as amended, a health care facility shall require all persons, including students, who examine, observe or treat a patient or resident of such facility to wear a photo identification badge which states, in a reasonably legible manner, the first name, licensure registration status, if any, and staff position of such person..
+For hospital designated interpreters and bilingual clinicians, include fluency in sign languages or language other than English, if any, and staff position of such person on the badge.
+This badge shall be worn in a manner that makes the badge easily seen and read by the patient or visitor.